jisujit/dev-workflow-generator/USER_GUIDE.md

 - ✅ AI assistant context
 - ✅ Complete documentation

-## How They Know What They Have
+## How You Know What You Have

 ### 1. Console Output Shows Everything
 The tool clearly displays:
-- What was detected
+- What was detected in your project
-- What was generated
+- What was generated for you
-- How to use it
+- How you can use it
-- Next steps
+- Your next steps

 ### 2. Documentation Explains Everything
-- **DEV_STARTUP_CHEATSHEET.md** - Quick reference with all commands
+- **DEV_STARTUP_CHEATSHEET.md** - Quick reference with all your commands
 - **DEVELOPMENT_WORKFLOW_README.md** - Complete guide with examples
-- **IDE_CONTEXT_SUMMARY.md** - Context for AI assistants
+- **IDE_CONTEXT_SUMMARY.md** - Context for your AI assistants

 ### 3. Scripts Are Self-Documenting
 Each PowerShell script:
-- Shows what it does when run
+- Shows what it does when you run it
-- Provides clear output
+- Provides clear output for you
-- Explains next steps
+- Explains your next steps
-- Shows project information
+- Shows your project information

 ### 4. Interactive Help
-The tool asks:
+The tool asks you:
 - "Would you like to see the quick start guide now? (y/n)"
 - Shows help with `-ShowHelp` flag
 - Provides clear error messages

 ## Example User Journey

-1. **User runs the tool:**
+1. **You run the tool:**
    ```powershell
    .\Setup-DevWorkflow.ps1 -ProjectPath .
    ```

-2. **Tool analyzes their React project and shows:**
+2. **The tool analyzes your React project and shows:**
    - Detected: React with Vite
    - Generated: 3 scripts + 3 docs
    - Features: Auto-setup, dev server, testing

-3. **User starts coding:**
+3. **You start coding:**
    ```powershell
    .\.dev-workflow\startup-dev-session.ps1
    ```